vpelss/imok_wp/README.md

 - This was designed as a web app to work on a stand alone Wordpress install and may conflict with existing pages.
 For example, anyone who registers for a new account on your site will be asked to fill in the IMOK settings page.
-To avoid site conflicts, you can easily create another Wordpress installation on your web host under a sub directory as I have done. https://www.emogic.com/imok/
+To avoid site conflicts, you can easily create another Wordpress installation on your web host under a sub directory, or a subdomain, as I have done. https://imok.emogic.com
 - Download and place all files under your Wordpress installation at \wp-content\plugins\imok_wp
 - Activate the imok plugin.
 It will create multiple pages unless they exist; 'IMOK Log In', 'IMOK Logged In', 'IMOK Settings', etc
 - If suitable, it is recommended to set the page 'IMOK' as your main page